 Global Immersion Tutorial I (1 credit)

-Social Justice and Development Elective (3-4 credits) - OR - Environmental Studies Elective (3-4 credits)
+Social Justice and Development elective (3-4 credits) - OR - Interdisciplinary Science elective (3-4 credits)

 Latin American Perspectives on Justice and Sustainable Development (4 credits)